DAY 14: I-10 (209.5) TO MISSION CREEK CAMPSITE (226.2)

 Day 21: Campsite (318.0) to I-15/Cajon Pass (342.0)

 As predicted, the early start was not a go.
 Woke up around four to find that my sleeping bag was absolutely soaked with condensation, but since it was a pretty mild night temperature-wise, I decided it was a problem to deal with in the morning and went back to sleep.
 Chad was obviously of the same mindset when the alarm went off at five, and made the executive decision that we would wait for the sun to rise and dry out the bags.
-Any excuse to sleep in is accepted, no matter how unsubstantial, so we caught a couple more hours of shut eye.
+Any excuse to sleep in is accepted, no matter how unsubstantial, so I caught a couple more hours of shut eye.

 At seven, Sara rolled through camp, obviously not suffering from the same morning laziness the rest of us were.
-It was already starting to heat up so we got moving and continued on through the unremarkable burn zone.
+It was already starting to heat up so we got moving behind her and continued on through the unremarkable burn zone.
 Unexpectedly, we caught the rest of our group a few miles ahead- Tony, Francis and Festus had hiked until 3am to catch up with us and made it a few miles further than our campsite.
 So the whole family is surprisingly intact, and we all planned to meet at McDonalds in Cajon Pass for dinner later that day.

 Around 11, it started to really heat up and between the temperature, the less than scenic highway views and a mild but persistent headache, I was getting pretty grumpy.
 But perfect timing...trail magic!
 Rounded a corner to see Joe at a cooler with cold water and strawberries.
 Fresh fruit after three days of ramen and Clif bars was a much needed surprise-big thanks to the trail angels at mile 324!